 Do you ever feel nauseous during your workout, yet can’t stomach a small mid-workout carb intake?
 For those partaking in longer-endurance styled workouts, keeping your body effectively fueled can be a real struggle.
 To help you understand the best ways to maintain peak performance during endurance events, here’s a quick guide to fueling for endurance.

-What types of macronutrients are good for endurance?
+Which macronutrients are good for endurance?

 Generally, the fundamental macronutrients to endurance are carbohydrates.
 Carbohydrates are a key fuel source for exercise, especially during prolonged continuous or high-intensity exercise.
 The body stores carbohydrates as glycogen in the muscles and liver, however, its storage capacity is limited.